kyleguarco/kyleguarco/README.md

 Welcome to my GitHub profile.
 My username here is kyleguarco, but I'm known in most places as **FlashDagger**.

-I'm a student at Central Connecticut State University in New Britain, CT.
+I'm a graduate from Central Connecticut State University in New Britain, CT.
+Looking for work.

 I love Rust!
 All hail the mighty Ferris!